Delayed gratification: Ecological factors

 Although predicting reward preference seems simple when using empirical models, there are a number of ecological factors that seem to affect the delayed gratification behavior of animals.
 In real world situations, "discounting makes sense because of the inherent uncertainty of future payoffs".

 One study looked at how reward discounting is context specific.
 By differing the time and space between small and large rewards, they were able to test how these factors affected the decision making in tamarins and marmosets.
 They showed that tamarins will travel longer distances for larger food rewards, but will not wait as long as marmosets.
 Conversely, marmosets will wait longer, but will not travel as far.
 They then concluded that this discounting behavior directly correlates to the normal feeding behavior of species.
 The tamarins feed over large distances, looking for insects.
 Capturing and eating insects requires a quick and impulsive decision and action.
 The marmosets, on the other hand, eat tree sap, which takes more time to secrete, but does not require that the marmosets to cover large distances.

 The physiological similarities between humans and other animals, especially primates, have led to more comparative research between the two groups.
-Future research with animal models then can expand our own understanding of how people make decisions about instant versus delayed gratification in the real world.